Rake Tutorial

 File Tasks

 We told that the build tools were made in order to simplify project compiling process.
-There are many dependecies between specific files and build tools support them, so does Rake.
+There are many dependencies between specific files and build tools support them, so does Rake.
 It allows to define a special type of task - a file task:

 file 'products.sql' => 'products.xml' do